 An important issue in adaptive integration is selection of appropriate values for local error control.
 Variable time steps elevate the issue of "physiological accuracy" (see Error below) to a level of high concern.
-Experience so far suggests that the absolute local error tolerance is much more important than the relative error.
-One can specify an error criterion based on relative error, but in neural modeling there is hardly ever a reason to require increasing absolute accuracy around the 0 value of most states, especially voltage.
+Experience so far suggests that control of local absolute error is much more important than control of local relative error.
+One can specify an error criterion based on local relative error, but in neural modeling there is hardly ever a reason to require increasing absolute accuracy around the 0 value of most states, especially voltage.

 The scale of states is often a crucial consideration, in that the maximum absolute error must be consistent with the desired resolution of each state.
-An extreme example is a calcium pump model with pump density measured in moles/cm2.
-Here an appropriate value is 10^{-14} mole/cm2, and an allowable error of 0.01 is clearly nonsense.
-For this reason, it is essential that each state that is badly scaled, e.g. $[Ca^{2+}]i$ measured in mM, be given its own explicit maximum absolute error.
+An extreme example is a calcium pump model with pump density measured in [moles/cm2].
+Here an appropriate value is $10^{-14}$ [mole/cm2], and an allowable error of 0.01 is clearly nonsense.
+For this reason, it is essential that each state that is badly scaled, e.g. $[Ca^{2+}]i$ measured in [mM], be given its own explicit maximum absolute error.
 NEURON accommodates this need by allowing the user to set specific error criteria for individual states that take precedence over any global criterion.

-NEURON's default error setting for CVODE is 10 μ V for membrane potential and 0.1 nM for internal free calcium concentration, so that a simulation of the classical Hodgkin-Huxley action potential at 6.3° C has accuracy comparable to a second order correct simulation with fixed $\Delta t = 25 \ \mu$ s.
+NEURON's default error setting for CVODE is 10 $\mu$ V for membrane potential and 0.1 nM for internal free calcium concentration, so that a simulation of the classical Hodgkin-Huxley action potential at 6.3° C has accuracy comparable to a second order correct simulation with fixed $\Delta t = 25 \ \mu s$ .